-The purpose of the Bachelor of Science in Human Biology completion program is to equip students with a solid foundation in health and pre-medical sciences.
-The program also offers currently enrolled chiropractic students and chiropractic program alumni a means by which to complete an undergraduate degree.
+The purpose of the Bachelor of Science in human biology completion program is to equip students with a solid foundation in health and pre-medical sciences.
+The program also offers currently enrolled chiropractic and naturopathic medicine students and chiropractic program alumni a means by which to complete an undergraduate degree.